--At relatively low concentration of substrate, the rate of reaction increase

-- -At higher substrate concentration, the rate of reaction increases by smaller and smaller amounts in response to increase in substrate concentration. - -Finally, a point is reached beyond which there are only small increase in the rate of the reaction with increasing substrate concentration.
+- -At relatively low concentration of substrate, the rate of reaction increase linearly with an increase in substrate concentration. - -At higher substrate concentration, the rate of reaction increases by smaller and smaller amounts in response to increase in substrate concentration. - -Finally, a point is reached beyond which there are only small increase in the rate of the reaction with increasing substrate concentration.
 This plateau is called the maximum velocity, Vmax